gknam/pubmed-top-authors/README.md

-# Visit Pubmed's top authors websites.
+# Try demos

 - ## [Version 1](https://pubmed-top-authors-gknam.c9users.io/) (NOT recommended)
   - Faster, but less reliable* than version 2
-  - Data is fetched from this website's own database which is a partial copy of Pubmed's database
+  - Data is fetched either (1) directly from Pubmed database using Pubmed API or (2) from this website's own database which is a partial copy of Pubmed's database
+  - On `master` branch

 - ## [Version 2](https://pubmed-top-authors-2-gknam.c9users.io/) (Recommended)
   - Slower, but reliable than version 1
   - Data is fetched directly from Pubmed database using Pubmed API
+  - On `original_only` branch

 <br /><br /><br />

-# pubmed-top-authors
+# Pubmed's top authors

 <a href="https://www.youtube.com/watch?v=jXctQUTaPcY" target="_blank"><img src="pubmed_top_authors.png" alt="pubmed_authors" style="float:left" /></a>